 The population employed for the study consisted of Sandwich Degree Students of the University of Ilorin.
-Since this study was designed to investigate teachers views on the inclusion of environmental education, in the social studies curriculum, the subject was limited to the students whose .area of specialization was social studies.
+Since this study was designed to investigate student teachers' views on the inclusion of environmental education in the social studies curriculum, the subject was limited to the students whose area of specialization was social studies.
 A simple random sample of one hundred and fifty students was used.

-A questionnaire focusing on teachers views on environmental' was, designed based on the conception of environmental.
-Education studies, at what level it should be taught, how it should, be taught and the need for environmental education.
+A questionnaire focusing on teachers views on environmental education was designed based on the conception of environmental education and social studies, at what level it should be taught, how it should be taught, and the need for environmental education.
 The questionnaire was made up of twenty items.
-Each item has a scale of two responses, that is Yes or No, The questionnaire was personally administered on the respondents without allowing for consultation among themselves.
-The data obtained were analyzed item by item, and the statistic used was simple percentages.
+Each item has a scale of two responses that is Yes or No. The questionnaire was personally administered on the respondents without allowing for consultation among themselves.
+The data obtained were analysed item by item, and the statistic used was simple percentages.